Idukki

 The PDP is becoming a conversation

-The static product page was built for a patient reader who no longer exists.
-The pages that convert in 2026 behave like a guided decision: they anticipate the doubt, answer it in the moment, and move the shopper toward the buy box instead of toward a competitor’s tab.
+The pages that convert in 2026 behave like a guided decision: they anticipate the doubt, answer it on the page, and move the shopper to the buy box instead of out to a competitor’s tab.

 A product page is a sales conversation in which only one side gets to speak in advance.
 The brand says everything it can think of, then waits.
 For years that worked, because the shopper was willing to read, scroll, hunt through a specs tab and a reviews wall to assemble their own answer.
 The behaviour has changed.
 The modern shopper expects to ask and be told.